batureren/achievement-scavenger/README.md

 ### Multi-Platform Tracking
 - **Steam**: Auto-detects running games via the Windows registry, pulls live achievement status and global unlock percentages from the Steam Web API.
+- **PlayStation Network (PSN)**: Connects securely via an NPSSO token to track PS4/PS5 trophies, game progress, and global rarity directly from Sony's servers.
+- **Xbox Live**: Connects via OpenXBL to track Xbox titles, gamerscore, and achievement rarity.
 - **RetroAchievements**: Tracks your recently played retro titles and syncs achievement progress, points, and TrueRatio.
-- **Xbox Live**: Connects via OpenXBL to track Xbox titles, gamerscore, and achievement rarity.

 ### Live Game Detection
-- Automatically switches to a game's tab the moment it launches (Steam, RA, or Xbox).
+- Automatically switches to a game's tab the moment it launches (Steam, RA, Xbox, or PSN).
 - Polls for new unlocks in real time while you play and shows toast notifications the instant an achievement pops.
 - Automatically takes a desktop screenshot with the achievement icon overlaid the moment you unlock something.